AionSystem/SOVEREIGN-TRACE-PROTOCOL/CERTIFICATION.md

 badge.
 Access to the AION‑Registry.
 This is a snapshot, not a seal of infrastructure integrity.

+**Certification validity:** 30 days from sealing date.
+A Snapshot is a point-in-time trust signal, not a standing certification.
+Organizations requiring a longer validity window should consider Tier 1.

 **How to engage:**
 File a `10-audit-request.yml` issue.
 Select Tier 0.
 Include up to 10 outputs, organization name, and Stripe transaction code.
 The audit‑verify workflow confirms payment automatically.
 Assessment begins within one business day of confirmation.
 No call.
 No scheduling.